redbadger/awesome-badger/chriswhealy/FractalWASM/02 Initial Implementation/02/README.md

 ## 2.2: Optimised Escape-Time Implementation

 As previously implemented, the `escapeTime` function uses a brute-force approach because the loop only stops when one of our two hard limits is exceeded.
-Fortunately however, there are two simple checks we can perform that allow us to avoid running the expensive escape-time loop if the given point lies within either the main cardioid or the period 2 bulb.
+Fortunately however, there are two simple checks that allow us to avoid running the expensive escape-time loop if the point lies within either the main cardioid or the period 2 bulb.

 ![Mandelbrot Regions](/assets/chriswhealy/Mandelbrot%20Regions.png)

-Any point lying within these two regions is a member of the Mandelbrot Set which means that its value will ***never*** escape to infinity.
-The problem is that using our current approach, for every pixel within these regions, we have to run the escape-time algorithm until it hits the `max_iters` limit simply to determine something we could discover using a significantly smaller amount of CPU time.
+Any point lying within these two regions is a member of the Mandelbrot Set; which means that its value will ***never*** escape to infinity.
+The problem is that using our current approach, for every pixel within these regions, we have to run the escape-time algorithm `max_iters` times when we could discover the same result using a significantly faster computation.

-All we need to do now is add a check that takes the (`x`,`y`) coordinates of the pixel location, and checks whether it lies within either of these two regions.
+All we need to do is check whther the (`x`,`y`) coordinates of the pixel location lie within either of these two regions.
+If either of these checks tell us that the current pixel ***is*** a member of the Mandbrot Set, then we don't even start running the escape-time algorith: we simply "bail out" early.

 The exact implementation of these functions is not important at the moment; we will simply assume that such functions are available and that calling them is much cheaper than running the escape-time algorithm to completion: